boschresearch/functional-json-vscode/CONTRIBUTING.md

 Your contribution must be licensed under the Apache-2.0 license, the [license](LICENSE.md) used by this project.

+## Branching Model

-This project uses the GitFlow branching model, which means that your pull requests must target the `develop` branch.
-Ideally, use branches with the name pattern `feature/[your feature]` in your own fork, which are branched from the develop branch, to develop your features.
-Pull requests against the `main` branch will be rejected.
+This project uses the GitFlow branching model.
+However, the naming of the branches is adapted to make the workflow with GitHub easier.
+What would typically be called `develop` branch is here the `main` branch, which is the default GitHub branch.
+The `main` or `master` branch of the GitFlow model is here called `stable`.
+That is, you develop in a feature branch (`feature/[your feature]`) and then create a pull request agains the `main` branch.
+Pull requests against the `stable` branch will be rejected.

+Releases are tagged with a version number in the stable branch.
+This allows to go back to a specific version from which to create a new release branch, if multiple releases need to be developed or fixed in parallel.

+Note that you need to fork this repository if you want to modify it.
+When forking, it is sufficient to only include the `main` branch in the fork.

 ## Add / retain copyright notices